yangsu01/funance_blog/blogs/14-risk-management/14-risk-management.md

 ### 1.1 Non-Parametric Estimations

-If you have a large amount of data, VaR and ES can be found using a non-parametric estimation where we directly calculate the metrics using historical data.
+If you have a large amount of data, VaR and ES can be found with non-parametric estimation where the metrics are directly calculated using historical data.

 Using this method, we can modify _equations 1, 2_ as: